 It is no secret that the San Francisco Bay Area is home to countless innovative technology companies, hosts countless startup events and offers many funding opportunities.
 As the tech hub it is, many startups decide to establish their headquarters in San Francisco, while others move from all around the globe to settle there.
-In this article, we would like to focus on this year’s potential stars, so we’ll share 9 San Francisco startups you should keep an eye on in 2021.
+In this article, we would like to focus on this year’s potential stars, so we’ll the Top San Francisco startups 2021.
 While some of them have just started out, others have been around for some time, but have shown incredible growth in the past year or so.
 Let’s take a look.

 DataGrail has taken advantage of the increasing global concern over data privacy to offer a privacy management platform.
 Their product ensures companies comply with current regulations like CCPA and GDPR.
 This San Francisco startup was launched in 2018 by Daniel Barber, Earl Hathaway and Ignacio Zendejas and quickly found plenty of willing investors.
 DataGrail has raised $9.2 million in Series A funding from companies such as American Express Ventures and Gunderson Dettmer.
 The company’s platform includes a Live Data Map that integrates with dozens of business systems (such as Mailchimp and Salesforce), which allows it to securely manage data and oversee privacy requests.
 Moreover, DataGrail also offers data recovery, encryption and vulnerability management features.
 This groundbreaking startup is definitely one to watch.